queercat/generate_model/README.md

-# this-returns
+# generate_model
-A small crate that handles exporting models to JSON.
+A small proc macro that handles generating JSONs for structs.